 Publishing Historical Records

-The NHPRC supports projects that publish documentary editions of historical records.
+The Commission supports projects that publish documentary editions of historical records.
 Produced under rigorous standards, Commission-sponsored documentary projects make important primary source materials from all periods of American history more accessible and understandable.
-Projects focus on the papers of major figures from American history or cover broad historical movements in politics, social reform, business, military, the arts, and other aspects of the national experience.

 All new projects must publish a digital edition which provides online access to a searchable collection of all documents.
 The NHPRC encourages projects to provide free access to online editions.